djgovani/Flipkart_Products_Analysis/README.md

 <a name="conclusion"></a>
 ## Conclusion

-In this exercise we have done the sorting of Brand, discount percentage and product rating in ascending and descending order.
-As well as we have done the filter option which filter the products according to the user input like minimum discount price, maximum discount price, brand name, category.
+In this exercise we have seen that the analysis of products can be done by using the various parameters like Brand, discount price, etc...
+Also analysis of products can be done by using the filteration.

 <b><a href="#top">↥ back to top</a></b>
 <br/>